bactensor/sink/README.md

 ## Safety & Invariants
 - Burns are irreversible; all TAO reaching the burn step is destroyed.
 - No withdrawal path; contract cannot surface TAO once staked or burned.
-- Gas reimbursement should make burns economically neutral for the caller (verify with your RPC’s gas price).
+- Gas reimbursement should make burns close to economically neutral for the caller (verify with your RPC’s gas price).
 - Weight-setting is external; ensure validator consensus before relying on the mechanism.
 - Verify precompile addresses against the current Bittensor release before deployment.

 ## FAQ
-- **Who can trigger a burn?** Anyone; the contract reimburses gas to keep it free.
+- **Who can trigger a burn?** Anyone; the contract reimburses most gas to keep it cheap.
 - **Can someone keep the alpha or TAO?** No; `unstakeAndBurn` always routes unstaked TAO to the burn address.
 - **What stops a malicious operator from resetting weights?** Only validator coordination—contract code cannot enforce weights.
 - **How do I know how much alpha to burn?** Check the contract coldkey `5D7vUnt4TJ6M8aQbriZCMMkZ8sfYsSJJvRrVnhdWzkArVHDh` on taostats via https://taostats.io/account/5D7vUnt4TJ6M8aQbriZCMMkZ8sfYsSJJvRrVnhdWzkArVHDh; the burn script also reports totals before execution.